- December 13, 2017

 If you are going to use a ridesharing company, Angie’s List offers these safety tips:

 - Confirm the car and driver.
 When you order a ride, you are informed on the app who the driver is and the car he is driving.
 If the person who picks you up is someone different, you should decline the ride.
+It’s essential to ensure your safety and be aware of what to do in any situation; consulting with a car accident lawyer can provide insights into your rights and protections.

 - Look at driver rating.
 All Uber and Lyft drivers have to pass a background check, but fingerprints are not required in California.
 Experts also recommend not riding in front; many confrontations that have happened were with front seat passengers.

 - Don’t drink.
 Many violent-ride cases involved drunk passengers.
+If you or someone you know is affected, consider consulting a drunk driving accident lawyer.

 - Do not use cash.
 Uber and Lyft charges rides to your credit card, so no cash is needed.
 If you ever are asked to pay cash, it is a red flag.